 This comes back to using what you know about your lead to personalize their experience as much as possible.
 We’ve said it already, but it’s important enough to stress again: you already know something about these people.
 Use that information to make them feel special, offer them something they’ll actually use, and make it easier for them to convert by pre-populating form fields they’ve completed before.

-There’s a time and place for both marketing automation landing pages and PPC landing pages
+There’s a time and place for both marketing automation post-click landing pages and PPC post-click landing pages

 Remember: both of these pages are powerful.
 It’s just that they’re simply better to use in different situations — and they produce the best results when they’re used together.

-Get your prospects into your marketing funnel with a PPC landing page, and nurture them to sale with a marketing automation landing page.
-Start building your own in just a few minutes with the most designer-friendly platform on the market.
+Get your prospects into your marketing funnel with a PPC post-click landing page, and nurture them to sale with a marketing automation post-click landing page.
+Start building your pages with Instapage, sign up for Enterprise demo today.